pelhamnicholas/cyber-labs/bufferoverflow/01-hiddenfunction/README.md

 We see under `strcpy(buf, s);`, the vulnerable line, several assembly instructions.
 The one we are looking for it the first `lea`, or load effective address.
 It should look something like: `lea -0x20(%rbp),%rax`.
-What this tells us is that there is 0x1e bytes reserved for `buf`.
-Notice that this is not the 20 bytes we might expect from looking at our source code.
+What this tells us is that there is 0x20 bytes reserved for `buf`.
+Notice that this is not the 20 bytes we might expect from looking at our source code, but is rather 32 bytes.

 ## Putting it Together